sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 == Changelog ==

+= 5.2.27 =

+* Modifies the left and right-aligned labels.
+* Modifies the ACTIVATEFIELD, IGNOREFIELD, SHOWFIELD, and HIDEFIELD operations to avoid ambiguities when multiple forms are inserted on the page.

 = 5.2.26 =

 * Fixes a minor issue with Dropdown choices with large text when the Select2 component is enabled.